izzygomez/gists/gpg-usage-notes.md

 `gpg --delete-keys <key-id>`

-# Encrypt a message & sign into text file
+# Encrypt (& optionally sign) a message into text file

+For encrypting & signing:

 `gpg --recipient <recipient-key-id> --recipient <your-key-id> --local-user <your-signing-key-id> --sign --encrypt --armor --output "encrypted.txt" file-to-encrypt.txt`

+For encrypting:

+`gpg --recipient <recipient-key-id> --recipient <your-key-id> --encrypt --armor --output "encrypted.txt" file-to-encrypt.txt`

 Which produces a file `encrypted.txt`.
 You add yourself as a recipient as well (optionally) in order to also be able to decrypt the encrypted message; got this idea from [here](https://www.youtube.com/watch?v=mE8fL5Fu8x8&t=866s).
 Think of the use case where you want to be able to read the encrypted emails you've sent.